taskai1213-lang/MyProject/README.md

 # MyProject
-it uses for git and git hub learning example projects
+it uses for git and github learning example projects